seantauber/seantauber/README.md

 - [photon-hq/imessage-kit](https://github.com/photon-hq/imessage-kit) - A type-safe, elegant iMessage SDK for macOS with zero dependencies.
 - [photon-hq/flux](https://github.com/photon-hq/flux) - An open-source CLI for deploying LangChain agents to iMessage in seconds.
 - [run-llama/semtools](https://github.com/run-llama/semtools) - Semantic search and document parsing tools for the command line.
+- [entireio/cli](https://github.com/entireio/cli) - Entire is a new developer platform that hooks into your git workflow to capture AI agent sessions on every push, unifying your code with its context and reasoning.

 ## MLOps & AI Infrastructure